isamabdullah88/VehicleClassification/README.md

 ```

 ## Usage
+- Please note the this repo is only tested on Windows 10.
 - To use first clone the repository.
 - Please run all the commands inside the **1_code/** folder of the repository.

 ### Testing/Evaluation
 - Download the pre-trained model from this [link]().
 Place the downloaded file in **2_outputs/trainedModels/** folder in the project.
 - In order to test the pre-trained model, this [notebook](https://github.com/isamabdullah88/VehicleClassification/blob/master/1_code/demo.ipynb) shows simple demo code.
+- Please note that all the trained models should reside in **2_outputs/trainedModels/** directory.
+It is highly recommended to give *relative* paths to the models.
 - In order to evaluate[get metrics], use the evaluate method in  [evaluate.py]().
 Please do not forget to place the images folder and annotations mat file in the **0_data** folder of the project.
 Remember to match the annotation matfile exactly with the given matfiles from the dataset.

 ### Training
-To train models from scratch or fine_tune/transfer_learn, please look at the [train.py](https://github.com/isamabdullah88/VehicleClassification/blob/master/1_code/train.py) file.
+- To train models from scratch or fine_tune/transfer_learn, please look at the [train.py](https://github.com/isamabdullah88/VehicleClassification/blob/master/1_code/train.py) file.
+- For the resnet152 model , I have partially used implementation of [this](https://gist.github.com/flyyufelix/7e2eafb149f72f4d38dd661882c554a6) gist.
+In order to transfer-learn using resnet152, please download pre-trained model from [here](https://drive.google.com/file/d/0Byy2AcGyEVxfeXExMzNNOHpEODg/view) and place inside the **2_outputs/preTrainedModels** directory.
+- Please adjust the parameters in **config.json** file for training.

-Here is a short snippet, which can be used for training models.
+- Here is a short sample snippet, which can be used for training models.
 ```python
 from train import TrainModel